feenkcom/gt4gemstone-old/src/GtGs-ClientPharo-Core.package/GtGsSessionsDescriptionsListBrick.class/README.md

 I display a list with all Session Description files currently available in GsDevKit.
 For each session description I provide a list of actions.
-This includes actions like inspecting the session description or creating an GemStone client based on the description.
+This includes actions like inspecting the session description or creating a GemStone client based on the description.

 I am used by GtGsSessionsLifecycleHandler that also provides an actual implementations for my actions.
 I only add icons for actions, I do not implement them.